 Once you reach your RMD age, you are required to take them by these deadlines:

 • The year you reach your RMD age: You must take your RMD by April 1 of the year after you reach your RMD age.
-For example, if you turn 73 in October 2024, your first RMD must be taken by April 1, 2025, and your second RMD must be taken by December 31, 2025.

 • The years after you reach your RMD age: You have until Dec.
 31 to take your RMD each year.

-When should I begin taking my RMD?
+When should I begin taking my RMDs?

 While some plans allow you to delay an RMD until you retire, the simplest approach for many individuals is to take the first RMD by Dec.
 31 in the year they reach their RMD age and continue taking RMDs by Dec.
 31 every year after that.
 With this approach, you do not have to take two RMDs in the year following the year you reach your RMD age.